jdrakegit/NextWork-AWS-Cloud-Projects/s3-static-website/README.md

 - Uploaded a basic HTML website
 - Enabled static website hosting
 - Allowed public access so the site could be viewed in a browser

+Files stored and uploaded into S3:
+NextWork Folder
+index.html